 Sometimes software development companies are like, "Yeah, but we're not a marketing agency.
 We don't build websites.
 We don't do SEO."
 But in reality, there's overlap.

-And a lot of custom software development companies also tend to be located in areas of the world with a lower cost of living and lower cost of doing business that provides them with a competitive advantage.
+And a lot of custom software development companies also tend to be located in areas of the world with a lower cost of living and lower cost of doing business, which provides them with a competitive advantage.

 Marketing agencies primarily deliver outsourced marketing services.

-A lot move into a full service, full-funnel business model that brings together five, ten, or more different kinds of specializations, including
+A lot move into a full-service, a full-funnel business model that brings together five, ten, or more different kinds of specializations, including

 - Graphic design